 Where to check the set-up?

 The Is scheduled labels will appear in course management as you will need to apply these to new courses after creation.
 Do this in the schedule tab for courses.
 Have a look at the article outlining course management.

 If you had marked a Term as Is Exam then these will be shown in the Assessment grid.
 The courses needed to be assigned to these terms as well.

-In the Promotion & Enrolment tab for the subjects, there is ability to promote one subject into another for the following year.
+In the Promotion & Enrolment tab for the subjects, there is the ability to promote one subject to another for the following year.
 Courses attached to the subject and their student population will be rolled over automatically with the tool.

 In the Administer menu header, under the advanced options, there you can find the Promotion rollover for Administrators.

 The rollover wizard assists with creating classes, and courses and can help with promotion.
 However, you can choose which parts you wish to create and which parts you wish to handle manually.

 1. Target Year & Class level